tsdb — The DOTSV Database Runner

 Operation Strategy

-Patch Binary search → in-place overwrite if fits, else pending patch
+Upsert Binary search the sorted section; in-place overwrite if it fits, else append +<uuid>\t… to pending

 6.3 Compaction